OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

 Set the desired payment option
 ------------------------------

-Orders somehow need to be paid for, even in the case you place an order via GraphQL.
-For choosing and setting a payment option the workflow is the same as with choosing the delivery option.
+Orders need to be paid for, even in the case you place an order via GraphQL.
+For choosing and setting a payment option, the workflow is the same as with choosing the delivery option.
 Query available payment options for this basket via the ``basketPayments`` query and set the desired one via the ``basketSetPayment`` mutation.